jitendra-121/uber-demand-prediction/README.md

 - NYC Taxi and Limousine Commission for providing the dataset
 - DagHub for MLflow hosting and model registry
-- Campus X for project guidance and support
 - The open-source community for the amazing tools and libraries

 ## Contact